bidyashor-cloud/DataCenterOps-Lab/setup/network-configuration.md

-# 🛰️ Network Configuration for My DataCenterOps Lab
+# 🛰️ Network Configuration for My VirtualBox Lab

-In this part of my project, I am setting up the network for both of my VirtualBox VMs so they can talk to each other just like servers inside a real data center.

-I will be configuring:
+This document explains how I set up networking for my two Ubuntu Server VMs in VirtualBox.
+My goal was to create a simple internal lab environment where both VMs can communicate with each other while still having internet access for updates and package installations.

+To achieve this, I configured:

 * NAT (for internet access)
 * Internal Network (for private VM-to-VM communication)
-* Static IP addresses
+* Static IP addresses on each VM
-* Connectivity testing
+* Ping tests to verify connectivity

 ---

-## 1️⃣ Setting Up Network Adapters in VirtualBox
+## 1️⃣ Setting Up the Network Adapters

-Each VM needs **two** network adapters.
+Each VM uses **two** network adapters.

-### **Adapter 1 — NAT**
+### **Adapter 1 — NAT (Internet Access)**

-This gives the VM access to the internet so I can install updates.
+This adapter gives my VMs internet connectivity.

-Settings I selected:

 ```
 Adapter 1 → Enable Network Adapter